Charles W. Nibley: First Presidency

-In 1925, he was released as presiding bishop and was asked to be second counselor to Heber J. Grant in the church's First Presidency.
+In 1925, he was released as presiding bishop and was called as second counselor to Heber J. Grant in the church's First Presidency.
 He is one of the few individuals to serve in the First Presidency without having been ordained to the priesthood office of apostle.

 Nibley Park

 In 1921 Nibley bought Wandamere (Calder) Park in Salt Lake City, and donated it to the city on Christmas Eve of that year.
 The gift to the city had the stipulation that it would never be sold and remain a golf course or be returned to the Nibley family.
 The idea was to provide a public golf course where the general public, both poor and rich, could enjoy the game of golf.
 At the dedication on May 22, 1922, Nibley said, "When I think that this generation and the generations of men and women yet to come shall find healthful enjoyment and rare pleasure here in playing that splendid outdoor Scotch game known as golf, and also in other outdoor amusements which shall not interfere with golf, that thought gives me the highest satisfaction and most genuine pleasure."